 - Cut off the head part of the pandan leaves.

-- Wash and clean the leaves to get rid of mud.
+- Wash and clean the leaves to get rid of the mud.
 Tie the pandan leaves in a bundle.

 - Cut off the head part of the lemongrasses.
 Use the white part only.